AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-share.md

 1. When you receive an invitation to a shared account, follow the instructions in the email to log in to your own [!DNL Commerce] account.

-   The left panel of your account has a new _[!UICONTROL Shared with me]_ tab.
+   The left navigation panel of your account has a new _[!UICONTROL Shared with me]_ tab.
 The _[!UICONTROL Switch Accounts]_ control in the upper-right corner has options for `My Account` and the name of the shared account.

    ![Shared with me](./assets/shared-with-me.png){width="600" zoomable="yes"}